RubidgeCarrie/device-management-service/docs/WRITE_UP.md

 2. Use Alembic db migrations -> have some form of schema migration automation
 3. Asynchronous requests rather than synchronous requests -> handle concurrent requests better
 4. Crud operations in `src/app/crud` are repetitive, I would neaten up these to make use of a single common query.

-# Path to Production

-The API Server is running in a container making it easy to host on an EC2 using a

-However, were this meant for production, being AWS based I would have preferences a cloud native solution for the API's, such as API Gateway with lambda integration to handle the requests.
-This would allow us to more scale with options such as caching on API Gateway and WAF for security.